 Testing for Radon

 Workplaces must be tested for radon according to the guidelines set out in the EPA Measurement Protocol.
 A workplace is tested by placing one small detector, about the size of a matchbox, in each occupied room on the ground floor or in the basement.
 Only those workplaces with an occupancy of more than 100 hours per year need be measured.
 This means that it is not necessary to test bathrooms, corridors, storage areas etc.

 After three months, when the detectors are posted back to the laboratory, they are analysed to see how much radon they have been exposed to.
 It is a legal requirement that radon testing in the workplace must be carried out for at least three months.
 A report with the radon level in each room tested will then be sent to you.
-More details about testing your workplace for radon are available in our booklet.
+More details about testing your workplaces are set out in the EPA Measurement Protocol.